Menu

 [!IMPORTANT] You must request runtime permissions in an #IF SKIP block to prevent your app from crashing

-Before using any Bluetooth API’s, you must request user permissions in the body of the view or function which will use Bluetooth.
+An example of manually requesting a permission without using SkipKit is as follows.
+In this scenario, note that you must request user permissions in the body of the view or function which will use Bluetooth.

 import SwiftUI